hyperjiang/gin-skeleton/README.md

 ## Configuration

-Edit the `config.yml` and modify it with your own config
+Edit the `config.yml` with your own config

 ## Database Migration